jamalcopeland/Win10-STIG-Remediation/README.md

 ## STIG Automation Scripts

-This table briefly lists my top priority controls (based on severity, exploitability, and minimal user disruption).
-Each links to a more detailed page in the `docs/` folder.

 | STIG ID(s)                      | Summary                                                 | Link                                                         |
 |---------------------------------|---------------------------------------------------------|--------------------------------------------------------------|
 | WN10-CC-000005  | Camera access from the lock screen is disabled        | *[Disable Camera Access](./Scripts/Disable-Camera.ps1)*             |